 This date marks the birthday of Hattie McDaniel in 1895.
-She was an African American actress, one of the greatest American character actresses.
+She was a Black actress.

-In 1939, Hattie McDaniel won the Best Supporting Actress Academy Award for her performance as “Mammy” in "Gone with the Wind."
+In 1939, McDaniel won the Best Supporting Actress Academy Award for her performance as “Mammy” in "Gone with the Wind."
 Other significant roles include “Queenie” in Universal's 1936 production of "Show Boat" and Emily Hawkin in Selznick's "Since You Went Away."
 In 1947, she found a regular part on radio in "The Beulah Show."
-In 1951, the show left radio in favor of television, and Hattie stayed with the show until her death from breast cancer at the age of 57 in 1952.
+In 1951, the show left radio in favor of television, and she stayed with the show until her death from breast cancer.
+Hattie McDaniel, one of the greatest of all American character actresses died at the age of 57 in 1952.